Southern Book Prize

 The first awards were given in 1999.
 From 1999 through 2007 winners were chosen by popular vote through an online voting mechanism.
 Starting in 2008, winners were chosen from the list of finalists by a jury of SIBA booksellers.
-Beginning in 2016, the award was renamed the Southern Book Award and named in honor of southern writer Pat Conroy.
+Since 2019 candidates have been nominated by Southern indie booksellers before the ballot of finalists in three categories is voted on by bookstore customers.
+According to SIBA, 1800 ballots were cast to select the winners of the 2023 prize.